RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

   a.
 Source code url - **https://s3-us-west-2.amazonaws.com/catalystcode/petclinic-2.02.71.war**
   b.
 Application version – 2.02.71
   c.
 Node publice ip – enter the public ip where tomcat is running and present as node in catalyst.
-4. Once application is installedon on the node .the above cookbook will use app_data_handler cookbook to send the Data to catalyst
+4. Once application is installed on on the node navigate to applications tab and click on **H** icon[History], you will find history of the application deployed